-If your license allows you to prescribe, you can monitor their medication yourself.
-If it doesn’t, you might need to communicate with the patient’s prescribing physician.
-Do not advise your patients in areas outside of your license; i.e., tell them to take less or more of a medication or discontinue a medication.
+If your license affords you prescription benefits, you can monitor their medication yourself.
+If it doesn’t, you might need to communicate and/or work with the patient’s prescribing physician.
+Do NOT advise your patients in areas outside of your license; i.e., tell them to take less or more of a medication or discontinue a medication.

 Your thyroid patients will likely need a change of medication as they progress through the treatment program.
 It’s not difficult to know when.
 If they’re getting too much thyroid hormone(s) they’ll start experiencing symptoms of hyperthyroidism.
 If they’re not getting enough, their hypothyroid symptoms worsen.